 At the same time, KDH provides a significant impact to the local economy.
 KDH is a major employer and purchaser of goods and services.
 Across the country, hospital are critical to the economic impact of local communities.

-In 2010, King's Daughters' Health employed 800 healthcare professionals with a total payroll of $61,626,000.
-Many of these funds were reinvested into the local economy - creating and supporting other jobs.
-When calculated out, the dollars spent on groceries, clothing, mortgage payments, rent, etc. generated approximately $102,620,000 in economic activity.
+In 2013, King's Daughters' Health employed 873 full-time healthcare professionals with a total payroll of $66,191,041.
+Many of these payroll funds were reinvested into the local economy - creating and supporting other jobs.
+Local peopel spend money on homes, groceries, goods, and other services.

-In 2010 and 2011, KDH served as the local agency for two Indiana Tobacco Cessation Prevention grants that totaled $84,750.
+In 2013, KDH served as the local agency for Indiana Tobacco Cessation Prevention grants that totaled $84,075.
 These funds provide education, counseling, and assistance to patients and individuals who want to quit tobacco use.
 Funds also support education and prevention programs in local schools.

-In 2010, KDH provided $1,327,858 in direct charity care.
+In 2013, KDH provided $2,484,826 in direct charity care.
+This is nearly double the amount provided between in recent years (KDH provided $1,327,858 in direct charity care in 2010-2011).
 Patients that receive charity care are not billed for services.
 Charity care is provided with no anticipation of payment.
 In tough times, our commitment to delivering care is increasingly important.
-From January through October of 2011, charity care totaled $1,137,528.

 The federal government continues to reduce its Medicare and Medicaid payments to hospitals across the country.
-When treating Medicare patients, KDH receives only 76 percent of the cost of care, and about 37 percent for Medicaid patients.
+When treating Medicare patients, KDH receives only 71 percent of the cost of care, and about 31 percent for Medicaid patients.
 We combine these numbers as unreimbursed or uncompensated care.
-The numbers reflect the actual costs to KDH in terms of employee wages, supplies, etc. In 2010, our unreimbursed costs were $23,366,098.
-From January through October 2011, our unreimbursed care was $18,769,479.
+The numbers reflect the actual costs to KDH in terms of employee wages, supplies, etc. In 2013, our unreimbursed costs were $32,486,871.

 EMS / Ambulance Services

 Since October 1, 1985, KDH has been Jefferson County's 911 ambulance provider.
 The hospital was certified in advance life support in September 1988 and continues to serve Jefferson County today.
 This provides a significant savings to Jefferson County taxpayers, as the county is responsible for providing Emergency Medical Services.
 Since 1997, KDH has provided ambulance services without any financial assistance from the county.
-This alone has saved Jefferson County taxpayers $1.4 million dollars.
-Every year, the hospital absorbs an average operating loss of over $800,000 to provide ambulance coverage.
+This alone has saved Jefferson County taxpayers $1.6 million dollars.
+Today, KDH absorbs an average operating loss of $850,000 per year to provide ambulance coverage.
 The loss is the difference between the actual costs of staffing, ambulances, fuel, medication, and materials versus the amount of dollars received from care provided.